ADHD Assessments

 Living with suspected ADHD can make work, relationships, and daily life hard.
 Common signs include trouble focusing, getting easily distracted, poor organisation, and difficulty listening.
 You might often lose things, put off important work, have racing thoughts, or struggle with emotions.
 Many people feel restless, fidget, interrupt others, or make impulsive decisions.
 If this sounds familiar, you may wish to consider getting an assessment.

 I offer ADHD assessments for adults.
 I can offer assessments in person or online via Zoom.
-My rate for the full assessment, including a report, is $1800 (GST included).

 If you you live in Canterbury and you receive a diagnosis of ADHD from me, you will be able to access medication via your GP.
 If you live outside of Canterbury, you'll need to find a private psychiatrist and use my report / diagnosis to get medication from them.

-Assessments available in September / October 2025
+Assessments available in November 2025

 Assessment Process